-The BLS reports that employment for medical scientists, excluding epidemiologists, is forecast to increase 8% between 2014 and 2024, which is about average.
+The BLS reports that employment for medical scientists, excluding epidemiologists, is forecast to increase faster than average between 2018 and 2028.
 More medical scientists and clinical researchers are expected to be needed as the population grows and pharmaceutical developments increase.
-The BLS listed the median annual salary for medical scientists in May 2015 as $82,240.
+The BLS listed the mean annual salary for medical scientists in May 2018 as $96,420.

 Medical and Health Service Manager

 Sometimes called health care administrators or health care executives, managers in this area supervise the delivery of health care, taking leadership roles in implementing policies and procedures.
 They often work in hospitals, managing departments or facilities or as part of a team overseeing the entire organization.

 Salary and Employment Info for Medical and Health Services Managers